 Crime Control & Law Enforcement

-Throughout my time in Congress, I have had a long-standing record of supporting our police and law enforcement.
+Throughout my time in Congress, I have had a long-standing record of supporting police and law enforcement.
 Below is some of the recent work I have done in Congress to assist law enforcement and fight crime:

 As the son of a police officer, I know how important it is to make sure our law enforcement officers have the funding and tools they need to keep our streets safe.
 I have strongly supported the Urban Areas Security Initiative (UASI) aggressive counterterrorism program and opposed its liberal critics such as the New York Times, the Associated Press, and the ACLU.
 I have repeatedly advocated for and secured: annual funding for the Byrne Justice Assistance Grant program, which provides federal justice funding grants for state and local governments to support law enforcement programs, courts, and drug treatment programs; as well as the Community Oriented Policing Services (COPS) Hiring Program, which provides federal grants to state and local law enforcement to hire and train officers, purchase and deploy new crime-fighting technologies, and develop and test new and innovative policing strategies.
 Even though our current debt crisis makes fiscal restraint critical, we must ensure that our law enforcement officers have the funding they need to continue protecting and serving our communities.